How To Change WordPress Post Authors

 In the Posts area, locate the author name of the posts you plan to make changes to and click on the name …

-This displays a list of all posts assigned to filtered by author …
+This displays a list of all posts they have written …

-Select the posts you would like assigned to another author from the Posts list, either by ticking the checkbox next to individual post entries or clicking the check box on the column header to select all items at once …
+Select all posts you would like to be assigned to another author from the Posts list, either by selecting the check box next to individual items or click the column header checkbox to select all items at once …

 (Table Of Posts – ‘Bulk Actions’ menu)

-The Bulk Edit screen expands.
-Find the Author settings …
+The Bulk editor expands.
+Locate the Author options …

-(1) Select the author you would like to assign the posts to from the Author dropdown menu, and (2) click the ‘Update’ button to update your settings …
+(1) Select the author you would like to assign the posts to from the Author options, and (2) click Update to save your settings …

-If you cannot find the user that you want to assign as the new post author in the drop-down menu, then check to make sure that you have assigned a user level that is not subscriber.
+If you can’t locate the user that you want to assign the posts to in the dropdown menu, then check to make sure that you have assigned a user level other than subscriber.

-All the items you have selected should now display the new post author name …
+All the items you have selected should now display the new author name …

-To change the post author for an individual item, select the item from your Table of Posts and click on Quick Edit …
+To change the post author for a single item, select the post from your Table of Posts and click on Quick Edit …

-The Quick Edit inline editor expands to display a number of post editing options.
-Choose an author from the Author options and click the ‘Update’ button to save your new changes …
+In the Quick Edit screen, select the new user you want to assign your post to from the Author options and click the ‘Update’ button to update your new settings …

-The item you have selected should now display the new post author name …
+Your post should now display with the new author …

 (Posts – Author column)

 You can also change post authors in WordPress while creating or editing posts by scrolling down to the bottom of your Post editor screen and selecting a new post author from the Author drop-down menu …

 (Changing post authors in the Post editor area)

-Tip: If the Author box is not showing below the post editor, then click the ‘Screen Options’ tab on the top right-hand corner of the “Edit Post” screen …
+Tip: If you don’t see the Author box below the post editor, then click on ‘Screen Options’ at the top of the “Edit Post” screen …

 (Boxes – Author option)

-Method #3 – Attribute Posts From Deleted Authors To A Different User
+Method #3 – Transfer Posts From A Deleted Author To Another Author

-If a user is removed from your site, you will be asked what to do with the content owned by the user.
+If you remove a user from your site, you will be asked what to do with any content that has been assigned to them.

-To assign all content from deleted users to different users, tick the radio button next to ‘Attribute all content to:’, choose a new author from the dropdown menu …
+To transfer content from deleted users to different users, select ‘Attribute all content to:’, choose a new user from the drop-down menu …

 Click Confirm Deletion …

-All post content from a removed user will be transferred to your selected user …
+Post content from the deleted user will be transferred to your selected user …